erichmenge/signed_form/README.md

 forms will no longer be valid.
 This is done to eliminate the possibility of old forms coming back to bite you.

 By default, there is a 5 minute grace period before old forms will be rejected.
-This is done so that if you make a trivial change to a form you won't prevent a form from a user is currently filling out from being accepted when you restart your server.
+This is done so that if you make a trivial change to a form you won't prevent a form a user is currently filling out from being accepted when you restart your server.

 Of course if there is some critical mistake that was made (such as allowing an admin field to be set in the form) you